Individual Course Withdrawals

 Leave of Absence (non-medical)

 A leave of absence for up to one academic year may be granted to matriculated students.
 The purpose of a leave of absence is to allow a student time to deal with an unexpected occurrence that impacts his or her studies to the extent that long-term absence is warranted.
-Request for a leave of absence should be initiated in the Registrar’s Office.
+Request for a leave of absence should be initiated with the Executive Director of Student Support Services.
 The following stipulations will apply:

-- A leave of absence for longer than 60 days may affect a student’s financial Please contact the Financial Aid Office for specific information;
+- A leave of absence for longer than 60 days may affect a student’s financial aid.
+Please contact the Financial Aid Office for specific information.

-- For a leave of absence granted prior to the 12th week of a semester, no semester grades will be recorded on the student’s transcript but will appear as withdrawn courses;
+- For a leave of absence granted prior to the 12th week of a semester, no semester grades will be recorded on the student’s transcript but will appear as withdrawn from courses.

-- Students seeking to return to the College following a leave of absence must contact the Registrar’s Office to be
+- Students seeking to return to the College following a leave of absence must contact the Executive Director of Student Support Services to be reinstated.

 Medical Leave of Absence (MLOA)